 One of our homeschool goals was for our children to learn how to learn.
 More specifically, we wanted to nurture the love of learning that they’re naturally born with.
 It’s the same principle as the common proverb, “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”
 Every education is going to have gaps.
 We can’t know what the future holds for our children, or what they’ll need to know.
-Technology changes at such a rapid pace that by the time it’s in a textbook it’s out of date.
+Additionally, technology changes at such a rapid pace that by the time it’s in a textbook it’s out of date.
 But if our children learn how to learn, then they can learn anything.

 There are a variety of approaches to homeschooling, and one of them, Unschooling, is child-led, and follows their interests.
 While many families follow that style of homeschooling, all families can implement its principles to some degree.
+Here are some suggestions:

-- In kids’ free time, during holidays, and school breaks, encourage them to pursue their interests.
+In kids’ free time, during holidays, and school breaks, encourage them to pursue their interests.

-- Make sure your children have free time.
+Make sure your children have free time.
 Don’t over-schedule them.

-- Design a purposeful environment by providing your children with materials that are educational, wholesome, and are in keeping with your beliefs.
+Design a purposeful environment by providing your children with materials that are educational, wholesome, and are in keeping with your beliefs.
 Consider culling anything that doesn’t meet that criteria.

-If you see an aptitude, look for opportunities to nourish it through extra-curricular activities, online classes, clubs, or camps where they can learn more and meet others with the same interest.
+If you see an aptitude, look for opportunities to nourish it through extra-curricular activities, online classes, clubs or camps, where they can learn more and meet others with the same interest.
 Look for a mentor or apprenticeship.
 Don’t be shy about asking fellow homeschoolers for ideas.
 You never know, another homeschool parent or grandparent may have just the expertise you’re looking for, or know where you can find it.

 Don’t get so caught up in following curriculum that it doesn’t allow kids to investigate other things.
 Learning is learning, and they learn better when it’s their idea.
 Like another famous proverb – “you can lead a horse to water, but you can’t make him drink” – you can force kids to do homework, but you can’t force true learning.
 Learning is more than memorizing facts, it’s an internalizing or synthesizing of the information, being able to dissect it and recombine it in new ways, and explain it.

-- Don’t underestimate your child’s desire or ability to learn.
+Don’t underestimate your child’s desire or ability to learn.
 They will all have their own pace and capability, but God created us to learn.
 They’re like little sponges.
 If they seem unable or unwilling to learn, it may be that the natural love of learning has been driven out of them because current subjects or methods aren’t meeting their needs.
 Re-examine your method and materials to see if some changes are needed.

 Carry On, Mr. Bowditch